lord-dubious/understand.me/docs/development_guide/part1_global_design.md

 *   **Backend & Database:** Supabase
 *   **AI & Machine Learning:** Google GenAI (for core language understanding and insights), ElevenLabs (for voice synthesis for "Alex")
 *   **Specialized Services:**
-    *   **PicaOS:** Potentially used for advanced on-device multimedia processing or custom OS-level interactions if required.
+    *   **AI Orchestration Layer:** Potentially used for advanced on-device multimedia processing or custom OS-level interactions if required.
     *   **Dappier:** May be leveraged for secure data handling, decentralized identity aspects, or specific API integrations.
     *   **Nodely:** Could be used for complex backend workflows, data orchestration, or connecting various microservices.
 *   **Monitoring:** Sentry